 CHARGE is an open-label, active controlled clinical trial that will assess the safety and effectiveness of BIIB017 (peginterferon beta-1a) in children with relapsing-remitting multiple sclerosis (RRMS).

 But what exactly does this mean?

-Well, an open-label trial is one where the participants know which treatment they are being given.
+An open-label trial is one where the participants know which treatment they are being given.
 So in the CHARGE trial, each child (and their family) will know whether they have been given peginterferon beta-1a or the active-control.